Robert Kass: Research and publications

-the state-space approach to brain-computer interface (Brockwell, Rojas, and Kass), and the brain's apparent ability to solve the credit assignment problem during brain-controlled robotic movement (Jarosciewicz et al.)).
+the state-space approach to brain-computer interface, and the brain's apparent ability to solve the credit assignment problem during brain-controlled robotic movement.
 Kass's book Analysis of Neural Data (with Emery Brown and Uri Eden) was published in 2014.

-Kass has also written on statistics education and the use of statistics, including the articles, "What is Statistics?" (with Emery Brown), "Statistical Inference: The Big Picture," and "Ten Simple Rules for Effective Statistical Practice" (with Brian Caffo, Marie Davidian, Xiao-Li Meng, and Nancy Reid).
+Kass has also written on statistics education and the use of statistics, including the articles, "What is Statistics?", "Statistical Inference: The Big Picture," and "Ten Simple Rules for Effective Statistical Practice".